 Dr. Toothfairy is a pediatric dentistry for children of all ages and abilities in Falls Church, Virginia.
 Dr. Lara Saleh is an expert pediatric dentist who is also friendly, fun and loves kids.
 Book an appointment online or call during office hours to schedule your child's first dental visit.

-The office is designed to be welcoming and engaging for children, featuring toys, games, and a fun atmosphere that helps ease anxiety.
+The office is designed to be welcoming and fun for children, featuring toys, games, and a playful atmosphere that helps ease anxiety during dental visits.

-Parents appreciated the detailed explanations and educational tips provided by Dr. Lara regarding their children's dental health.
+Parents appreciated the detailed explanations and educational support provided by the dentist regarding their children's dental health.

 1 day ago